mohit2708/PHP/InterviewQuestions.md

 ### Ques.
 How to get value in the url ?
 __Ans.__ $sort = $_GET[‘url’]

+### Magic Method
+* Magic Method apne aap ek special event par call ho jata hai.<br>
+ex:- get, set, isset, unset, tosting, clone, sleep, wakeup, invoice, Autoload
+* magic method are member function that are available to all instance of class. magic method always start with "__"<br>
+ex: ```__construct```
+* all magic method need to be declared as public.
+* various magic method used be defined within the class or program scope.

 ### Ques.
 What We can ceil() and floor() function in php ?
 __Ceil()__ is used to find nearest maximum values of passing value.
 ```php